 2. Monthly Themes (Reading Eggs Only)

 At the start of every month in Reading Eggs, Reggie welcomes learners on the student navigation page in a new monthly themed outfit.
-Using Golden Eggs, students can buy special, limited-edition outfits for their Reading Eggs avatar and decorate their Reading Eggs house to match the monthly theme.
+Using Golden Eggs, students can visit the Plaza to buy special, limited-edition outfits for their Reading Eggs avatar and decorate their Reading Eggs house to match the monthly theme.
 But they have to hurry!
 Monthly Specials items are only available until the end of the month so students must purchase any special items they want before the items go away and are replaced by a different theme.
 Not only do Monthly Themes encourage student usage each month by motivating them to practice and complete lessons and assignments to earn Golden Eggs, the feature also keeps students interested and engaged with the program by serving up a fresh theme each month, so learning to read stays fun all year long.
 Check out four ways you can make the most of monthly themes in your classroom!